railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 Sales Management
 -----------------

-The Sales Management menu gives you roughly the same functionality as the Purchase Management menu – the ability to create new orders and to review the existing orders in their various states – but there are important differences in the workflows.
+The :menuselection:`Sales Management` menu gives you roughly the same functionality as the :menuselection:`Purchase Management` menu – the ability to create new orders and to review the existing orders in their various states – but there are important differences in the workflows.

 Confirmation of an order triggers delivery of the goods, and invoicing timing is defined by a setting in each individual order.